 You are not allowed to borrow book, paper, calculators, etc. Marks in brackets for a section indicate the marks assigned for each question in that section.
-In case of multiple-choice questions, you are required to tick the appropriate choice (nearest choice) in the question paper.
+In case of multiple-choice questions, you are required to tick the appropriate choice (nearest choice) in the question paper and work out the solution in the space provided (or clearly discuss the reason behind mentioning a particular choice as the most appropriate one).